¾ cup Alison’s Pantry Walnuts

 - Pierce the bottom of the crust with a fork twice and place in the oven to blind bake for 15 – 20 minutes until lightly golden.
 It can be helpful to use pie weights for the first ten minutes to prevent the pastry rising.

 - Set aside to cool for twenty minutes.

 - Increase oven temperature to 200 degrees Celsius.

 - Lay half of the silverbeet in the bottom of the tart crust.
 Combine eggs, parmesan and a generous seasoning of salt and pepper.
 Pour over the top.
-Place the remaining silver beet on top and use your hands to gently press into the egg.
+Place the remaining silver beet on top and use your hands to gently press it into the egg.
 It is fine to have some leaves poking out of the liquid.

 - Combine the ricotta and nutmeg.
 Use a teaspoon to place dollops across the top of the tart.

 - Place in oven to bake for 25 – 35 minutes until the egg is set and the top is golden.

 Let the tart sit for 10 minutes before slicing.

 Leftovers will keep in the fridge in an airtight container for up to 3 days.

 This recipe was created by Kelly Gibney for Alison’s Pantry.